asimsinan/VibeCoding/README.md

 **Prompt**: *"Build a cross-platform React Native (Expo) app that scans food labels via camera and—using Vercel AI Gateway returns a beautiful, human-readable nutrition and allergen info card (EN/TR) with healthier alternatives, powered by a Firebase backend for secure model calls, auth, and image storage."*

 ### [Challenge 18: Uncle Taxim](./uncle-taxim) (Built in 7 hours)
-**Prompt**: *"Build an iOS ride-hailing app (like BiTaksi/Uber) using SwiftUI and Firebase backend, featuring AI voice-based booking (“Heloooğ, Hav ken ay get tu taksiim.
-Havargi.
-Eloğ. hevhug aasdedef tahsiim” → GPT-4o parses to JSON), dynamic ride suggestions ranked by ETA + cost + preferences, smart chat support for cancellations and ETAs, and contextual trip summaries (cost, route, CO₂ footprint, best travel time), all routed securely through the Vercel AI Gateway for model calls."*
+**Prompt**: *"Build an iOS ride-hailing app (like Uber) using SwiftUI and Firebase backend, featuring AI voice-based booking, dynamic ride suggestions ranked by ETA + cost + preferences, smart chat support for cancellations and ETAs, and contextual trip summaries (cost, route, CO₂ footprint, best travel time), all routed securely through the Vercel AI Gateway for model calls."*

 ## 🎯 Learning Objectives